-Commissioning of all equipment must be performed in accordance with specifications set forth in chapter 9, Commissioning, from API Recommended Practices 686/PIP REIE 686, First Edition.
+Commissioning of all equipment must be performed in accordance with specifications set forth in Chapter 9, Commissioning from API Recommended Practices 686/PIP REIE 686, First Edition.

-out by fully qualified personnel.
+Use Content of the carried out by fully qualified personnel.

 5.1 Precommissioning procedure